jollyjerr/knowledge/programming/clean-architecture.md

 _A module should be open for extension but closed for modification_

 It is easier to write new code than it is to change old code.
-If component A should be protected from changes in component B, then component B should depend on component A. Abstract and stable code should have lots of dependants and few dependencies.
+If component A should be protected from changes in component B, then component B should depend on component A. Abstract and stable code should have lots of dependents and few dependencies.

 #### Liskov Substitution Principle